johnmcfarlane/papers/c++/error-handling.md

 In other words, the program must handle errors.

 Unfortunately, this is not a straightforward task.
+A wide variety of contrasting and conflicting error-handling approaches are available.
 Section 2 of [P0709R4, Zero-overhead Deterministic Exceptions: Throwing values](https://wg21.link/p0709r4),
 "Why do something: Problem description, and root causes" does a good job of describing the C++ error-handling landscape.